LibriVox: Production process

 Volunteers can choose new projects to start, either recording on their own or inviting others to join them, or they can contribute to projects that have been started by others.
-Once a volunteer has recorded his or her contribution, it is uploaded to the site, and proof-listened by members of the LibriVox community.
+Once a volunteer has recorded their contribution, it is uploaded to the site, and proof-listened by members of the LibriVox community.

 Finished audiobooks are available from the LibriVox website, and MP3 files are hosted separately by the Internet Archive.
 Recordings are also available through other means, such as YouTube and iTunes, and, being free of copyright, they are frequently distributed independently of LibriVox on the Internet and otherwise.

 Content

 LibriVox only records material that is in the public domain in the United States, and all LibriVox books are released with a public domain dedication.
 Because of copyright restrictions, LibriVox produces recordings of only a limited number of contemporary books.
-These have included, for example, the 9/11 Commission Report which is a work of the US Federal Government therefore in the Public Domain.
+These have included, for example, the 9/11 Commission Report, which as a work of the US Federal Government is in the public domain.

 The LibriVox catalogue is varied.
-It contains much popular classic fiction, but also includes less predictable texts, such as Immanuel Kant's Critique of Pure Reason and a recording of the first 500 digits of pi.
-The collection also features poetry, plays, religious texts (for example, English versions of the Koran and books from various translations of the Bible) and non-fiction of various kinds.
+It contains popular and classic fiction, but it also includes difficult texts such as Immanuel Kant's Critique of Pure Reason, and a recording of the first 500 digits of pi.
+The collection also features poetry, plays, religious texts (for example, English versions of the Koran and books from various translations of the Bible) and non-fiction of various interests.
 In January 2009, the catalogue contained approximately 55 percent fiction and drama, 25 percent non-fiction and 20 percent poetry (calculated by numbers of recordings).
-By the end of 2022, the most viewed item (19.6M) was a reading of The Art of War attributed to Sun Tzu and read in 2006 by Moira Fogarty.
+By the end of 2023, the most viewed item (22.7M) was a reading of The Art of War attributed to Sun Tzu and read in 2006 by Moira Fogarty, followed by a 2006 collective reading of Alice's Adventures in Wonderland with 22.4M views.